 Lesson 1: Ditch Gut Feel – It’s the old way of picking a baseball team and planning your supply chain

-MRP was good for picking the ‘low hanging fruit’, but in order to keep driving efficiencies in the supply chain, it’s time to take a lesson from “Moneyball” and start using science.
+MRP was good for picking the low hanging fruit, but to keep driving efficiencies in the supply chain, it’s time to take a lesson from “Moneyball” and start using science.
 Previously, this wouldn’t have been an option – the theory may have existed in a mathematician’s office, but it’s only recently that the technology has been made available in a way that is accessible for business.

 Lesson 2: Think Holistically – it’s not just about individual players…or discrete functions in the business

-The best option for supply chain planning is to use mathematical modeling and optimization to deliver the most profitable plan.
-The concept is to build a supply chain model from supply through to end demand and then make sure that all business rules, constraints and costs are correctly defined.
-Once this is in place, the optimization will deliver a plan that either maximizes profit and/or maximizes demand fulfillment (forecast and/or custom orders) at the lowest cost, while respecting your defined business rules, constraints and costs.
+The best option for supply chain planning is to use mathematical modelling and optimization to deliver the most profitable plan.
+The concept is to build a supply chain model from supply through to end demand and then make sure that all business rules, constraints, and costs are correctly defined.
+Once this is in place, the optimization will deliver a plan that either maximizes profit and/or maximizes demand fulfilment (forecast and/or custom orders) at the lowest cost while respecting your defined business rules, constraints and costs.